How FAN ID kills Russian football

 Deputies have been actively urging fans to apply for a FAN ID since the last year repeating that the measures were taken for security, and in general the law was adopted, the law must be obeyed.
 For instance, former athlete and now State Duma deputy Irina Rodnina doesn’t think it is a problem that Russian stadiums can get empty after the launch of the FAN ID at all the stadiums.

 So, the season will continue in the RPL in less than a month, so a fan should start thinking today how to get to the favourite team’s stadium.
 Besides the psychological repulsion of having a “chip” among key obstacles, there is a factor of exhausting bureaucracy and an insufficient work of clubs with fans.
 But first things first.

-An unnecessary visit to the Multi-Functional Centre, with its queues, document collection and communication with unfriendly female workers are another stop factor.
+An unnecessary visit to the Public Services Centre, with its queues, document collection and communication with unfriendly female workers are another stop factor.
 However, the Ministry of Digital Development already tried to work on it.
-In early January, it reported that 375,000 people already got the Fan ID and announced a beta version of an app where a Fan ID can be obtained without a visit to the Multi-Functional Centre.
+In early January, it reported that 375.000 people already got the FAN ID and announced a beta version of an app where a FAN ID can be obtained without a visit to the Public Services Centre.

 Another thing is that clubs don’t understand how to attract a fan if this needed but do not offer any assistance.
 It is known that clubs were given a task at the top, but this means no financial support of initiative of the Russian Football Union and clubs.